Dry Needling vs. Acupuncture

 This question really should be, “Which is Better for you?”

-• For a MSK injury, a MSK specialist like a PT or Chiro may be a better option, as they are trained to give a multifaceted approach to the treatment of your MSK pain and movement condition.
-However, recognize that there are acupuncturists who spend extra time educating themselves in the MSK world, and so a well trained acupuncturist who specializes in sports medicine might be a good option to treat your MSK injury as well.
+• For an MSK injury, an MSK specialist like a PT or Chiro may be a better option, as they are trained to give a multifaceted approach to the treatment of your MSK pain and movement condition.
+However, recognize that there are acupuncturists who spend extra time educating themselves in the MSK world, and so a well-trained acupuncturist who specializes in sports medicine might be a good option to treat your MSK injury as well.

 • For an injury that appears to have a non-MSK component, consulting your MD first would be best.

 My opinion is that training, experience, and reputation matter.
-Finding a well respected clinician with lots of experience is key when choosing a dry needling provider.
-I always tell patients that choosing the person is important in any field.
+Finding a well-respected clinician with lots of experience is key when choosing a dry needling provider.
+I always tell patients that choosing the right person is important in any field.

 For anyone who is having movement or mobility limitations related to their pain, the Physical Therapist is going to offer adjunctive treatments to bridge the gap between reducing pain and restoring function and movement.